Pythonity/icon-font-to-png/README.md

                            icons)

     optional arguments:
-      --color COLOR        Color (HTML color code or name, default: black) --filename FILENAME  The name of the output file (it must end with ".png").
-                           If all files are exported, it is used as a prefix.
+      --color COLOR        color (HTML color code or name, default: black) --filename FILENAME  the name of the output file, ending with ".png" (if multiple icons are exported, the value of this option is used as a prefix)
-      --keep-prefix        do not remove common icon prefix --list               list available icon names and exit --size SIZE          Icon size in pixels (default: 16)
+      --keep-prefix        do not remove common icon prefix --list               list available icon names and exit --size SIZE          icon size in pixels (default: 16)